-The School of Systems and Enterprises offers several four course, 12 credit Graduate Certificate programs geared to practitioners and students who:
+The School of Systems & Enterprises offers several four course, 12 credit graduate certificate programs geared to practitioners and students who:

-Are interested in improving their current skills and technical competencies, Are considering new career paths within industry, Have been out of school for sometime, and want to resume their studies without committing to a full 30 credit Master's Degree program, or Already hold an advanced degree, but wish to continue their studies in a new or related area.
+Are interested in improving their current skills and technical competencies, Are considering new career paths within industry, Have been out of school for sometime and want to resume their studies without committing to a full 30 credit master's degree program, or Already hold an advanced degree, but wish to continue their studies in a new or related area. * The Financial Services Analytics Certificate is a 5 course, 15 credit graduate certificate program.

 Acquisition and Management of Trusted Software Systems